oracularzebra/pritunl-slack-integration/README.md

 #### 2. Interactive Buttons (Approve/Reject)

 The poller sends interactive Slack messages with **Approve** / **Reject** buttons when IP changes are detected.
-Clicking a button updates the original message with a confirmation.
+Button clicks are handled in a background thread (Slack requires a response within 3 seconds, so the heavy work — MongoDB update, OpenVPN restart — runs asynchronously).

 1. Enable **Interactivity** in your Slack app
 2. Set **Request URL** to `https://your-endpoint/slack/interactive`
 3. The poller saves pending changes and sends an interactive message
-4. Clicking **Approve** applies the routes to MongoDB, restarts OpenVPN, and removes the pending file
+4. Clicking **Approve** immediately shows "in progress", then applies routes to MongoDB, restarts OpenVPN, removes the pending file, and updates the message with the applied changes
-5. Clicking **Reject** discards the pending changes
+5. Clicking **Reject** immediately shows "in progress", then saves the rejected state to a cache file, removes the pending file, and updates the message with the discarded changes
+6. Rejected changes won't re-trigger notifications — the poller compares current DNS IPs against the rejection cache and skips matching entries

 #### 3. Making the Endpoint Public